Business owner's policy vs. general liability insurance

 General liability insurance protects your small business from third parties who do not work for you.
 It covers lawsuits involving:

-• Advertising injuries / personal injuries such as slander, libel, using someone’s image without their permission, or copyright infringement
+- Advertising injuries and personal injuries such as slander, libel, using someone’s image without their permission, or copyright infringement

-When you face a third-party lawsuit, your general liability insurance helps you pay for defense costs, settlements, or judgments, up to your policy limit.
+When you face a third-party lawsuit, your general liability insurance helps you pay for defense costs, settlements, and judgments up to your policy limit.
 Even a frivolous lawsuit can be expensive, which is why so many small business owners have this coverage.

 What is a business owner's policy?